 While some entries are rather simple and only require a diagnosis to qualify, others can be more broad, complicated, or filled with uncommon medical terms.
 Before applying, be sure to contact your physician for updated tests and medical records to discuss your qualifications.

-Benefits of Receiving SSDI as a Veteran
+Benefits of Receiving Social Security Disability as a Disabled Veteran

 Most US residents see nothing but benefits after qualifying for SSDI.
 However, veterans in particular receive special perks from the application process onward as a “thank you” for their selfless service on behalf of the nation.

-Most applicants experience a lengthy claims process that can take anywhere from a few months to over a year.
+An expedited application: Most applicants experience a lengthy claims process that can take anywhere from a few months to over a year.